-Here is a short note on Shifting Cultivation, important for upcoming government exams like SSC, UPSC, RRB NTPC and all other regional level exams.
-The native name of Shifting cultivation always asked in various competitive exams, for example “Shifting cultivation in Malaysia is known by what name?”
+Here is a short note on Shifting Cultivation, important for upcoming government exams like SSC, UPSC, RRB NTPC, and all other regional level exams.
+The native name of Shifting cultivation is always asked in various competitive exams, for example, “Shifting cultivation in Malaysia is known by what name?”
 Here the answer is Ladang.

 Types of Agriculture

 ➧ Based on methods of farming, agriculture is classified into major two categories.
 These are_

 ◘ Plantation Agriculture

 ☛ In this type of farming all the produced crops or nearly so consumed by the people of that farming area.

 ☛ It can be classified into two categories_

 ☛ Primitive subsistence agriculture is also known as shifting cultivation or slash and burn agriculture.

 ➧ Shifting Cultivation is a form of primitive subsistence agriculture in which farmers clear a small area of land and cultivated food grains like cereals and paddy.
 After harvesting the crops when the fertility of the soil decreased they abandoned the area and shifted to a fresh patch of land.